eQualityTime/projectreal/wish.markdown

     </ul>
     <p><strong>Online problems are real problems.</strong></p>
     <ul>
-      <li>Do you think online problems can be JUST  as serious as real-life ones?
-Why or why NOT?</li>
+      <li>Do you think online problems can be just as serious as real-life ones?
+Why or why not?</li>
     </ul>
     <p><strong>Guide me, don’t guard me.</strong></p>
     <ul>